ArjunCodess/MINTS/README.md

 - `--probe-ci-level`: probe confidence interval level
 - `--probe-control-random-label-runs`: number of random-label residual-probe repeats in the control pass
 - `--only-probe-controls`: rerun only the cached-residual probe controls without loading the model or continuing through later pipeline steps
-- `--only-task-performance`: rerun only raw-sequence GC/k-mer task baselines and join existing frozen-readout metrics when available
+- `--only-task-performance`: rerun raw-sequence GC/k-mer task baselines, train the cached frozen DNABERT sequence head, and join existing frozen-readout metrics when available
 - `--only-threshold-sensitivity`: rerun threshold sweeps and available null-calibration summaries from existing result tables
 - `--from-step`: start from a named checkpoint and continue forward
 - `--json`: print a machine-readable completion payload